 The two-year School of Arts and Humanities curriculum, built around a cornerstone course entitled “Creativity and Reason,” fosters students’ gifts in Music, Visual Arts, Social Sciences, and Communications.
 The program is oriented toward developing students’ creative talents, rhetorical skills, and social awareness in both classroom-based and “real world” contexts.

 School of Business and Entrepreneurship

 The School of Business and Entrepreneurship is a two-year curriculum designed to prepare high school students to be successful, impactful Christians in an undergraduate business program.
 Students study and explore all major business disciplines and run an incorporated small business.

 School of Medical Professions

-The fee covers mentoring, internships, textbooks, field trips, special guests, competitions, and field-specific materials for the program each year.
+There is a fee that covers textbooks, field trips, special guests, competitions, mentoring, internships, and field-specific materials for the program each year.
 To provide quality instruction, it is necessary to provide equipment and software specific to the field.
 It is our desire that any student have the opportunity to participate.
 If finances pose a problem, please speak to the School of Distinction Chair.